Two Florists Working

 Step 1: Collect all your financial info

-Pull together your bank statements, balance sheets, profit & loss (P&L) statements, and past cash flow statements if you have them.
+Pull bank statements, balance sheets, profit & loss reports, and past cash flow statements if you have them.
 The more context, the better.

 Step 2: Categorise cash flows